shubham-0206/Project/README.md

  # Clone PROJECT

- This is a Clone Project of Spotify .
+ This is a Clone Project of Spotify created by using Html CSS &js
- Designed by Shubham Mishra.